About the Department of Assessments and Taxation

 For questions regarding Real Property Valuation and a specific address, contact your Local Assessment Office.

-The Property Tax Credit Unit administers three residential tax credit programs, the Homeowners' and Renters' Tax Credits, and the Homestead Property Tax Credit.
+The Property Tax Credit Unit administers three residential Maryland Property Tax Credit Programs - the Homeowners' Tax Credit, the Renters' Tax Credit, and the Homestead Tax Credit.
 Homeowners' and Renters' Property Tax Credit Programs provide more than $53 million in State-funded property tax credits to homeowners and renters who qualify based on an income test.
-The Homeowners' Program is available to all homeowners in Maryland, regardless of age, while the Renters' Program applies to renters aged 60 or over; the permanently disabled; and renters who are under age 60, with dependent children.
+The Homeowners' Tax Credit is available to all homeowners in Maryland, regardless of age, while the Renters' Tax Credit applies to renters aged 60 or over; the permanently disabled; and renters who are under age 60, with dependent children.

 The Homestead Property Tax Credit was established to help homeowners deal with large assessment increases on their principal residence.
 Every county and municipality in Maryland is required to limit taxable assessment increases to 10% or less each year via the Homestead Credit program.
 To prevent improper granting of this credit on rented or multiple properties of a single owner, a law enacted in 2007 requires all homeowners to submit a one-time application to establish eligibility for the credit.
 The application form was included in the assessment notice mailed to one-third of the homeowners at the end of December for the three years beginning in 2007 and in a series of three special mailings to existing credit recipients not yet filing an application.
 The application is also mailed to new purchasers of residential property.